ConductAS/puppet-openidm/README.md

 ## Business logic and configuration

-The module assumes configuration is stored outside the installation directory, e.g. `/etc/openidm` and that OpenIDM is started with either the provided startup script or manually with `./startup.sh -p /path/to/openidm/conf`.
+The module assumes configuration is stored outside the installation directory, e.g. `/etc/openidm` and that OpenIDM is started with the startup script provided in `/etc/init.d/openidm`.